Santa Anita—Main Office

 Sacramento, CA 95825

-ARCADIA, CA - The California Horse Racing Board conducted its regular meeting Thursday, June 16, at Santa Anita Park.
+DEL MAR, CA - The California Horse Racing Board conducted its regular meeting Thursday, July 14, at Del Mar Surfside Race Place.
 Chairman Chuck Winner presided.
-Vice Chair Richard Rosenberg and Commissioners Madeline Auerbach, Jesse Choper, George Krikorian and Alex Solis also were in attendance.
+Vice Chair Richard Rosenberg and Commissioners Madeline Auerbach, Steve Beneto, George Krikorian and Alex Solis also were in attendance.

 The Horse Report from